A Family-Centered Framework to Support Independence and Smooth Transitions in Aging

 Health and safety go hand in hand with independence.

+Small adjustments, like improving lighting, using medication reminders, or creating balance routines, can prevent major incidents.
 Empower your loved one with proactive tools that reduce risk while respecting autonomy.

 8. Interdisciplinary Collaboration

-Care shouldn’t fall solely on the family.
+Care should not fall solely on the family.

-Bring in experts — geriatricians, occupational therapists, or social workers — to provide perspective and relieve pressure.
+Bring in experts, such as geriatricians, occupational therapists, or social workers, to provide perspective and relieve pressure.
+Combining professional input with family involvement ensures holistic support.

 9. Evaluation and Feedback